 How does conveyancing in Staffordshire differ for new build properties?

-Most buyers of new build property in Staffordshire come to us having been asked by the developer to sign contracts and commit to the purchase even before the house is finished.
-This is because new home sellers in Staffordshire typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Staffordshire approach us having been asked by the developer to exchange contracts and commit to the purchase even before the premises is ready to move into.
+This is because new home sellers in Staffordshire typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Staffordshire or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Staffordshire or who has acted in the same development.

 Due to the guidance of my in-laws I had a survey completed on a property in Staffordshire prior to appointing solicitors.
 I have been told that there is a flying freehold overhang to the property.
 The surveyor advised that some banks may not give a loan on this type of house.

 It varies from the lender to lender.
 Lloyds has different requirements from Birmingham Midshires.
 If you call us we can look into this further via the relevant mortgage company.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Staffordshire.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Staffordshire to see if the conveyancing will be more expensive.